Medicine, Science

 You can hear my interview with a surgeon who pioneered face transplantation all the way back in 2007.
 I recorded an interview with the clinical psychologist working with him, too.

-A version of this post was originally published on 29 December 2015
+Originally published on 29 December 2015

-Copyright © by Markus MacGill, 2017.
+Copyright © by Markus MacGill, 2015-2025.
 All rights reserved.

 Standard